bitrise-io/devcenter/_articles/reviews/getting-started-with-flutter-apps.md

 ## Deploying a Flutter app

 To build and deploy a Flutter app, we recommend creating a new workflow based on the automatically created `deploy` workflow.
-As a minimum, the workflow must contain the following Steps:
+As a minimum, the workflow must contain these Flutter Steps:

 * `Flutter Install`
 * `Flutter Build`

+We'll discuss the Steps specific to iOS and Android deployment in their respective sections!

+### Deploying a Flutter app to the App Store

+Deploying your iOS Flutter project to the App Store is simple.